-324 Modern East Asia (222 or 250)
+324 Modern East Asia

-This is a thematic seminar that explores major themes in the history and culture of modern East Asia (a period encompassing the beginning of the 17th century through the present), focusing primarily on China and Japan.
+Satisfies Global Awareness Requirement This is a thematic seminar that explores major themes in the history and culture of modern East Asia (a period encompassing the beginning of the 17th century through the present), focusing primarily on China and Japan.
 This course is a Research Seminar (RS) course.